 This article has been written with the support of Eventbrite.
 Find out more.

-How to throw your first club night, live to tell the tale and do it all again
+How to throw your first club night

 - Arusa Qureshi